- Community Resources

 Leave of Absence

 If you need to take a medical leave or a leave of absence, you are expected to file a request to leave by the end of the Add/Drop with the Registrar.
 Forms for this purpose are available in the Registrar’s office or on the Registration webpage.
-You should also discuss your intent and circumstances with the Academic Dean or the Associate Dean of Student Life.
+You should also discuss your intent and circumstances with the Academic Dean or the Dean of Student Life.

 Day Bus/Night Bus